BTH 3211 Bachelor Thesis - Digital Marketing

 The topic of the thesis is chosen by the students, and must be connected to digital marketing.
 More specified requirements could be announced in the beginning of the course period.

-In addition, up to 3 hours of individual supervision are offered for each task.
+In addition, each group is offered up to 3 hours of individual supervision.

-Two years of college education in economics and business administration, marketing or equivalent is required for taking the course.
+Two years of college education in business administration or equivalent.

 Due to the Covid-19 pandemic, there may be deviations in teaching and learning activities as well as exams, compared with what is described in this course description.